Hpa-an: Sights

-Such caves are well worth visiting because of their incredibly beautiful landscapes and ancient Buddha images and other cultural items in them which were once less known due to regional instability.
+The caves include ancient Buddha images and other cultural items, which were once less known due to regional instability.

 The Shwe Yin Myaw Pagoda and Thit Hta Man Aung Pagoda are in the center of Hpa-an.
-Enjoying the beauty of Than Lwin River from the platform of the pagoda is an opportunity that should not be missed.
-Other interesting places are Kyone Htaw Waterfall which is 2 hours driving from Hpa-an, and the Saddan Cave (mentioned above) which is the biggest and longest cave in Kayin State.
+Other places are Kyone Htaw Waterfall, which is 2 hours driving from Hpa-an, and the Saddan Cave (mentioned above) which is the biggest and longest cave in Kayin State.
 The beautiful Kan Thar Yar Lake and its bridge are the heart of Kayin State.